itsays-zqc/my-website/docs/test/v2_core/3Boundary.md

-### 3.2.2 add_emesh
+### 3.2.2 Add emesh

-In the context of optoelectronic simulation, we present guidelines on how to incorporate meshing to ensure the precision and dependability of the simulation outcomes.
+In the context of electrical simulation, we present guidelines on how to incorporate meshing to ensure the precision and dependability of the simulation outcomes.
 The code explanations and a practical example provided below.

 ```python
 add_emesh(